Enva2712/deno-react/README.md

 The only dependency is deno, but there's a Makefile to simplify building and running the code.
 If you're on a *nix system, just run `make run` to bundle and start the server

+## Back to Makefiles?

+It's not ideal, but I'm unaware of any good deno build tools

 ## Typescript?

 It's not using typescript because I had trouble getting deno to run tsx.
 Still troubleshooting...